BHarms127/-IST256_Final_Project/README.md

 # Board it up!

 *Best Board Games Around!*
 ### Mission Statement: We here at Board it up! strive to deliver the best board games on the market.
-Everything from fun themed Risk and the classics such as Monopoly and life. login to browse our action packed option of board games, or visit our store location.
+Everything from fun themed Risk and the classics such as Monopoly and catan. login to browse our action packed option of board games, or visit our store location.

 # Link to website
 [Link to website](https://bharms127.github.io/IST256_Final_Project/)